AaLl86/WindowsInternals/Training/README.md

-s Internals Foundamentals training
+## Windows Internals Foundamentals training
 This repro contains all the material for the Windows Internals training which is distributed through the O'Reilly learning platform:

 https://www.oreilly.com/live-events/windows-internals-fundamentals/0636920095044/

-###Step 1 - Download the needed material
+### Step 1 - Download the needed material
 For the training experiments we will use a Virtual machine with Windows 11 installed connected with a local and remote kernel debugger.

 Here are the links with the needed software: